aplteam/Cider/mkdocs/docs/open-project.md

 ## Check for later package versions

-If the project has Tatin packages installed in one or more folders, Cider will ask you whether it should check for any later versions of any of the principal packages.
+If the project has Tatin packages installed in one or more folders, Cider proposes to check for later versions of any of the principal packages.
 (This will not happen only if `importFlag` is set.)

-If Cider finds a later version of a package it will ask you whether it should update it.
+If Cider finds a later version of a package it proposes to update it.

 !!! warning "Tatin registries only"

 	The check is offered only for packages loaded from a Tatin registry that is in your config file _and_ has a priority greater than 0.

 :fontawesome-solid-book:
 [Tatin documentation](https://tatin.dev/v1/documentation)